marenwoodruff/project_2_instructions/README.md

 2. Open the browser, go to localhost:3000/authors, click on an author, click on the delete link.
 3. It should redirect you back to the main page.

 Yesyesyesyesyes!
-Our shit works.
-Full CRUD!
+Our shite works.
+Full effing CRUD!

 <br />